 CAHA believes that the long-term growth of hockey depends on some key factors - attracting new players, retaining existing players, and ensuring that we are focused on fun, skill development, and the value that families get from playing the sport of hockey.
 Currently there are barriers to growth that we are concerned about - inconsistent implementation of ADM Best Practices to maximize skill development, the growth of travel hockey versus House hockey.
 Currently approximately 40-45% of CAHA youth players are playing travel hockey - this is more than double the national average.
-Travel hockey can be a very positive experience but we believe that in general, we rush kids into travel hockey at too young an age, focus on games versus practice, and wear out families with the travel and associated costs of travel.
+Travel hockey can be a very positive experience but we believe that in general, we tend to focus on games versus practice and we wear out families with the travel and associated costs of travel.
 This happens over time and we want players and families to enjoy the sport so they play hockey for life.